Ruebennase/EventStoreML/README.md

 ## Roadmap

+1. Probably better add "$schema": "http://json-schema.org/draft-07/schema#" to schema specs
-1. A reference parser in Python (to validate schemas)
+2. A reference parser in Python (to validate schemas)
-2. A specification document derived from this README
+4. A specification document derived from this README
-3. Examples and tests for validation and evolution
+5. Examples and tests for validation and evolution
-4. Meta types for timestamping/signing/sealing (minimalistic)
+6. Meta types for timestamping/signing/sealing (minimalistic)
-5. Meta types for documentation and governance
+7. Meta types for documentation and governance

 ---